Updated September 4th, 2018.

 On top of the rocks at Hat Sai Kaeo beach sits the statue of Phra Apaimanee, a fictional character from a story by Thailand’s most famous poet, Sunthorn Phu (1786–1855).
 In the story, Phra Apaimanee was led safely to Koh Samet by a mermaid after fleeing a hideous monster.
 You’ll see countless Thai tourists flock to the rocks to have their pictures taken next to the statue.

-Places to stay in Koh Samet
+Where to stay in Koh Samet

 Things to do in Koh Samet